Bruce Springsteen: Relationships

 Springsteen briefly dated artist Karon Bihari in the 1970s, who claimed the Darkness on the Edge of Town song "Candy's Room" was about her.
-He also had relationships with photographer Lynn Goldsmith, model Karen Darvin and, for four years in the 1980s, actress Joyce Hyser.
+He also had relationships with photographer Lynn Goldsmith, model Karen Darvin, and, for four years in the 1980s, actress Joyce Hyser.

 In the early 1980s, he met Patti Scialfa at the Stone Pony the evening she was performing alongside his friend Bobby Bandiera, with whom she wrote "At Least We Got Shoes" for Southside Johnny.
 Springsteen liked her voice and after the performance he introduced himself to her.
 They soon started spending time together and became friends.

 Early in 1984, Springsteen asked Scialfa to join the E Street Band for the Born in the U.S.A.
 Tour, which began in June 1984.
 According to the book Bruce by Peter Ames Carlin, they seemed about to become a couple through the first leg of the tour, but Springsteen was introduced to actress Julianne Phillips and married her shortly after midnight on May 13, 1985, at Our Lady of the Lake Catholic Church in Lake Oswego, Oregon.
 Opposites in background, the two had an 11-year age difference and Springsteen's traveling took its toll on their relationship.
 Many of the songs on Tunnel of Love described the unhappiness he felt in his relationship with Phillips.

 The Tunnel of Love Express Tour began in February 1988 and Springsteen convinced Scialfa to postpone her own solo record and join the tour.
 Scialfa moved in with Springsteen shortly after he separated from Phillips.
 On August 30, 1988, citing irreconcilable differences, Phillips filed for divorce in Los Angeles, and a settlement was reached in December and finalized on March 1, 1989.
-They had no children.

 Springsteen received press criticism for the apparent haste in which he and Scialfa started their relationship.
 In a 1995 interview with The Advocate, he told Judy Wieder about the negative publicity the couple subsequently received: "It's a strange society that assumes it has the right to tell people whom they should love and whom they shouldn't.
 But the truth is, I basically ignored the entire thing as much as I could.
 I said, 'Well, all I know is, this feels real, and maybe I have got a mess going here in some fashion, but that's life.'"
 Years later, he reflected, "'I didn't protect Juli... some sort of public announcement would have been fair, but I felt overly concerned about my own privacy.
 I handled it badly, and I still feel badly about it.
 It was cruel for people to find out the way they did.'"